vivo-community/vivo-scholar-ui/README.md

 ### Scholars Discovery

-`Scholars WebComponent UI` is a meant to be run atop a running instance of `scholars-discovery`.
-In order to see any working data in the site, you will need to import data into `scholars-discovery`
+`Scholars WebComponent UI` is a meant to be run atop a running instance of `scholars-discovery`, which in turn imports data from a `VIVO` instance

+See [Scholars Discovery](https://github.com/vivo-community/scholars-discovery) for more details about importing data and getting started

 ### Scholars WebComponent UI
      cp .env.example .env